Symmetry Properties of Nonlocal Quark Bilinear Operators on a Lattice: Nonlocal quark bilinear operators

-Now we extend the discussion for ${\cal O}(pa)$ local operators to nonlocal ones.
+Now, we extend the discussion for $p$ type and $m$ type local operators to nonlocal ones.
 We can insert $\slashed{D}$ at any point on the Wilson line.
 The symmetry properties will not depend on where $\slashed{D}$ is inserted.

 where $0\le \delta z' \le \delta z$.
 The $z$-direction is treated differently by writing $\alpha\in[3,\perp]$ and $\overrightarrow{\slashed{D}}_3=\gamma_3\overrightarrow{D}_3$, and $\overrightarrow{\slashed{D}}_{\perp}=\sum_{\mu\not=3}\gamma_{\mu}\overrightarrow{D}_{\mu}$.